Ang Totoong Narcolist: Videos

-The second episode was released on April 7, five days later and was released through Bombo Radyo Iloilo.
-It divulged a new code name, which, according to "Bikoy", was difficult to trace.
-He eventually associated the names to three bank accounts, including one belonging to a person named Elijah Manuel Pepito and another belonging to Veronica Salvador.
-Pepito was the partner lawyer for Mans Carpio's law firm.
-"Veronica Salvador" was a merged name of Duterte's wife, Honeylet "Salvador" Avanceña, and their daughter Kitty, shown as "Veronica".

-The third episode was released on April 8, the next day, and was released through YouTube.
-It discussed involvement of Senator Bong Go in the drug trade.
-Bikoy claimed that drug money was being funneled to Go's account and insisted that Go had a dragon tattoo on his back with his code name.
+The third episode was released on April 8, the following day, on YouTube.
+It discussed the alleged involvement of Senator Bong Go in the drug trade.
+"Bikoy" claimed that drug money was being funneled to Go's account and insisted that Go had a dragon tattoo on his back with his code name.
 The fourth episode was released on April 12, four days later.
-In the video, "Bikoy" further argued that Go had a dragon tattoo and stated that he was confident in his allegation; he showed a picture of Go playing basketball with a portion of the dragon tattoo.
-In the video, he also reiterated that Carpio was involved in drug operations.
-The fifth and final video was released on April 22, ten days later.
-In it, "Bikoy" revealed contended organizations related to the Misibis Bay syndicate and identified personalities which he claimed was involved in drug operations.
-He also exhibited the "Quadrangle Group", an alleged group of rich businessmen which was allegedly involved in drug operations.
+In the video, "Bikoy" further argued that Go had a dragon tattoo and stated that he was confident of his allegation; he showed a picture of Go playing basketball with a portion of the dragon tattoo visible.
+He reiterated that Carpio was involved in drug operations.
+The fifth and final video was released on April 22.
+In it, "Bikoy" revealed alleged organizations related to the Misibis Bay syndicate and identified personalities he claimed were involved.
+He also exhibited the "Quadrangle Group", an alleged group of rich businessmen purportedly involved in drug operations.